WHusssain937/Milestone-Project-3/README.md

 Below are user stories that were made so that I have a vision for my project:

-As a user, I would like to store the books that I own on a online database.

-As a user, I would like to store the books that I want to buy on a online database.

 As a new user, I would like the site to be easy to use.

+As a user, I would like to store the books that I own and want to buy on a online database.

-As a user, I would like to be able to add books with ease.
+As a regular user, I would like to be able to add books with ease.

-As a user, I would like to see the books that I have added.
+As a regular user, I would like to view the books that I have added.

 As a user, I would like to be able to update any books or delete any books I have added.